oliviaxyl/Telecom-Customer-Churn-Prediction/README.md

 * Replaced missing value in 'TotalCharges' with mean value
 * Under-sampled 'Churn' to 'No Churn' ratio to 1:1
-* One-Hot encoding and only dummies which correlation < 50% retained
+* Performed one-hot encoding and removed dummies where correlation > 50%
-* PCA dimension reduction (100% variance with 23/45 dummies)
+* PCA dimension reduction (retained 100% variance with 23/45 dummies)

 ### Model Training & Hyperparameters Tuning